On the computation of homology of type A real flag manifolds: Low-dimensional homology groups for flag manifolds of type A

 \section{Low-dimensional homology groups for flag manifolds of type A}

-In the sequence, we will explicitly compute all generators of integral homology groups up to dimension $4$ and free part generators up to dimension 6 using techniques presented in this paper.
-From now on we will denote the Schubert cell ${w}$ only by its index $w$ to avoid repetition and simplify the notation.
+In the sequence, all generators of integral homology groups up to dimension $4$ and free part generators up to dimension 6 are explicitly computed using the techniques presented in this paper.
+From now on, denote the Schubert cell $\schub_{w}$ only by its index $w$ to avoid repetition and simplify the notation.